 - Color Burst Salad

-One of my very favorite foods was a delicious asian salad that had an amazing dressing I’d eaten at a little restaurant on a trip one time, so of course I wanted to recreate it.
-This Asian salad dressing recipe is the result and I love whipping it up for a quick salad topping or a marinade for meats or fish.
+One of my very favorite foods was a delicious Asian salad that had an amazing dressing I’d eaten at a little restaurant on a trip one time, so of course I wanted to recreate it.
+This Asian salad dressing recipe is the result, and I love whipping it up for a quick salad topping or a marinade for meats or fish.
+I use coconut aminos instead of soy sauce in all my real food Chinese recipes.

 This Asian style dressing is delicious drizzled on cauliflower rice or as an overnight marinade to make sesame chicken.
 It takes seconds to make and is full of flavor.